In This Issue

 for Your Visit to the Doctor

-VSIFor those of you looking forward to part 2 of the Childhood Vitiligo article, discussing the most current treatment options available for pediatric vitiligo, we apologize.
+For those of you looking forward to part 2 of the Childhood Vitiligo article,

-Current staffing levels were unable to accommodate the extensive research and time required for this type of article, at the same time as a major project like the new website.
+for this type of article, at the same time as a major project like the new website.

-Having to allocate scarce resources is a constant battle, and the primary reason
+Having to allocate scarce resources is a constant battle, and the primary

-that funding for more staff is urgent.
+that funding for more staff is urgent. |

-VSIThe day of your first appointment is just around the corner!
+The day of your first appointment is just around the corner!
 Whether you’re the patient or a parent of a child with vitiligo, you probably have logistical details to attend to – accommodating an office visit during working hours, adjusting schedules, arranging for childcare, and/or arranging to take your child out of school early.

 Although any doctor can write a prescription for a vitiligo treatment, typically skin conditions like vitiligo are seen by a dermatologist.
 However, in many smaller cities it can be quite difficult to find a dermatologist who is taking new patients, and those that do can have waiting times of 6 months or longer for an appointment.
 It can also be difficult to find a dermatologist that has worked with vitiligo patients and is familiar with the latest research and treatments.